evkx/evkx.github.io/content/models/ds/3/3_E-Tense/_index.md

 DS 3 E-Tense has an all-wheel drive system supported by two motors, one on each axle.

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Torsion Beam](../../../../technology/suspension/#torsion-beam).
 It uses steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
+The ground clearance with this suspension is 170 mm.

 ### Brakes

+[Regenerative braking](../../../../technology/regen/) is available in two modes.
+You can use [one-pedal driving](../../../../technology/regen/#one-pedal-driving) or you can coast and use the [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal) to regen.

 ## Exterior

 You can choose between 5 different paint colors when ordering this model.
+Additionally, you can choose between 5 wheels with sizes from 17 to 18 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback style liftegate](../../../../technology/doors/#hatcback-style-liftgate).